flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

   You will not see the messages from that task in the logging output.
   This is not an error.
-  In general, some experimentation is necessary to achieve the desired level of output with FLOG and FleCSI.
+  In general, some experimentation is necessary to achieve the desired level of output with Flog and FleCSI.

-Finally, the ``flog::config::color`` runtime configuration option controls whether coloring is enabled for FLOG messages.
+Finally, the ``flog::config::color`` runtime configuration option controls whether coloring is enabled for Flog messages.

 Example 4: Caliper Annotations
 ++++++++++++++++++++++++++++++